Skip to main content UVA Health logo of UVA Health

 • Mayonnaise

 Vegetables are only allowed in very small servings, and only if they’re low-carb.
-While you might not think of vegetables as being high in carbs (most aren’t!), even small amounts can add up quickly and exceed the carbohydrate allowance on the ketogenic diet.
+While most vegetables are pretty low in carbs, the small amounts add up quickly.
+And the carbohydrate allowance on keto is very small.

 Soda, juice, grains, bread and mainstream desserts are not allowed.
 Certain fruits are allowed, but only in extremely small amounts.